-- Bring a large pot of water to a boil and cook the pasta according to package directions.
+Bring a large pot of water to a boil and cook the pasta according to package directions.
 Reserve a couple tablespoons of the starchy water before draining the pasta.

-- While the pasta cooking, whisk together the remaining olive oil, balsamic, and mustard in a small bowl.
+> - While the pasta cooking, whisk together the remaining olive oil, balsamic, and mustard in a small bowl.

-- Once the pasta is finished cooking toss it with the dressing, sliced steak, parsley, and spinach until the spinach starts to wilt a bit.
+> - Once the pasta is finished cooking toss it with the dressing, reserved pasta water, sliced steak, parsley, and spinach until the spinach starts to wilt a bit.
 Season with additional salt and pepper, if desired.
 Top each serving with 2 tablespoons of feta cheese.

-- Serve the pasta warm, at room temperature, or store it in the fridge to enjoy cold.
+> - Serve the pasta warm, at room temperature, or store it in the fridge to enjoy cold.